Editor’s note: Updates with new ideas and product links.

-While Labor Day has unofficially become a marker for the end of the summer and the start to fall, it was established as a federal holiday in 1894 in order to recognize and celebrate the contributions of American workers.
-Annually observed on the first Monday of each September, Labor Day often signifies a three day weekend for workers and brings with it an opportunity to rest and relax.
+While Labor Day has unofficially become a marker for the end of the summer and the start of fall, it was established as a federal holiday in 1894 in order to recognize and celebrate the contributions of American workers.
+Annually observed on the first Monday of each September, Labor Day often signifies a three-day weekend for workers and brings with it an opportunity to rest and relax.

 If you’d like to celebrate Labor Day at your workplace, here are a few ways you can get into the spirit and show your appreciation this Labor Day:

 Take time out of your schedule to write your employee’s heartfelt thank you notes.
 It’s a great way to uniquely thank them for their service and let them know their hard work doesn’t go unnoticed.

 2. Let your employees out early on Friday.

 The feeling of excitement before a three-day weekend is palpable.
 Sweeten the pot by announcing that your employees can leave a couple of hours early in celebration of Labor Day.
 Giving your blessing to get a head start on the holiday will definitely make your employees feel appreciated.